The best airport in every state

 North Carolina: Raleigh-Durham International Airport, Raleigh

-Serving 40 non-stop destinations across North America, this North Carolina transport hub handles around 9.5 million passengers a year.
-It’s about to expand its offering too, with direct flights to Iceland being offered from May 2022.
-Thanks to a straightforward and functional layout, a good level of cleanliness and smooth check-in processes, it’s a solid bet for anyone wishing to travel to the Old North State.
+This North Carolina transport hub serves 84 destinations in 12 countries, and offers 68 domestic flights.
+Thanks to a straightforward and functional layout, a good level of cleanliness, and smooth check-in processes, it’s a solid bet for anyone wishing to travel to the Old North State.

 North Dakota: Fargo Hector International Airport, Fargo